 Waco Annulment Attorneys

-If you entered a marriage not fully aware of one of these issues, you could be eligible for an annulment.
-There are strict guidelines for qualifying for an annulment under the above circumstances however.
+You could be eligible for an annulment if you have experienced one of the reasons for the annulment explained above.
+Don’t risk jeopardizing your right to a marriage annulment by waiting too long.
+There are strict guidelines for qualifying for an annulment under the above circumstances.
 For example, if you married while intoxicated but voluntarily cohabited with your spouse after becoming sober, the judge will not annul the marriage.
-Similarly, you must prove that you had no knowledge of your spouse’s recent divorce.